Nexus Letters for Your VA Disability Claims

 Medical Opinions for Federal Disability Accommodations

-• Functional imitations related to essential job duties
+• Your condition affects your ability to perform essential job duties

 The Role of Occupational Medicine